Sea kayaking around Great Barrier Island is as good as it gets for sea kayakers. It's home to natural rugged beauty and untouched wilderness.

 This tour is designed for our clients, or future clients that can all ready paddle at an intermediate level.

-Our ferry, operated by Sea Link, departs from central Auckland and after 5 hours we find ourselves in Port Fitzroy, a small northern settlement on the island.
-From here we slip into our boats and away exploring and camping for 4 nights.
+Our ferry, operated by Sea Link, departs from central Auckland and after 5 hours we find ourselves in Tryphena, a small southern settlement on the island.
+From here we slip into our boats and away exploring and camping for 6 nights.

 Great Barrier Island is one of the most tranquil and unspoiled places you’ll ever find.
 On this trip you will discover the island’s golden beaches, crystal-clear waters and vast native forests – on Great Barrier Island, nature is king.